 Of course, we had the pleasure of enjoying meals full of great organic produce every day of the trip.
 Pictured above was a wonderful farm lunch at Green Wind Farm, where we had one of many meals sitting around the table listening to Gary’s stories of starting Stonyfield and his passion for organics.

 The final dinner was on the hilltop of Philo Ridge Farm at sunset, hosted by Blue Apron‘s Culinary Team.
-The evening kicked off with hors d’oeuvres, Blue Apron wines, and a tour of Philo Ridge, followed by an amazing, interactive farm-inspired dinner.
+The evening kicked off with hors d’oeuvres, Blue Apron wines, and a tour of Philo Ridge.
+Then we had an amazing, interactive farm-inspired dinner.
 The chefs spoke about their sourcing philosophy, namely the emphasis on seasonality and sustainability.
 It was fun to chat with Blue Apron’s head chef John Adler about their processes for creating and testing recipes that are fun (and educational!) for people to make.
 Their dedication to bringing people around the table with an incredible meal experience was so apparent, especially with details like decorating the table with fresh herbs as the centerpiece so we could DIY garnish our dishes – I may steal this idea for my next dinner party!

-We ended the meal with the cake that inspired the recipe below, and took home samples and instructions for a special sunflower seed granola recipe.
+We ended the meal with the cake that inspired the tea cake recipe below, and took home samples and instructions for a special sunflower seed granola recipe.
 All in all, an amazing way to end my trip to beautiful Vermont.

 - 1 cup all-purpose flour